geoscholar/RGVFlood/docs/implementation/surveydatamodel/gis/index.rst

    - Elevation Units.
 This unit indicates the measurement system used for the survey points.
 Normally, this would be feet.
 Acceptable values for this field are listed in the D_Length_Units table.
    - Text
    - 16
+* - H_DATUM	R
+   - R
+   - Horizontal Datum.
+This is the horizontal datum used for the survey points.
+NAD83 is the preferred horizontal datum Acceptable values for this field are listed in the D_Horiz_Datum table.
+   - Text
+   - 30
+ * - V_DATUM
+   - R
+   - Vertical Datum.
+This is the vertical datum of the surveyed points.
+The vertical datum describes the reference surface from which elevation of the surveyed points is measured.
+Normally, this would be North American Vertical Datum of 1988 for new studies.
+Acceptable values for this field are listed in the D_V_Datum table.
+   - Text
+   - 17